 Art & Architecture

 Berlin is a fascinating place which can be endlessly explored.
-The focus is on architecture, especially industrial architecture, in the time of rapid industrial development in Berlin at the end of the 19th and the beginning of the 20th century – attractive architectual style based on historical models and often reconstructed with modern elements.
-Activities also include visits to other architectually interesting buildings, churches, embassies, former army barracks and art exhibitions.
+The focus is on architecture, especially industrial architecture, in the time of rapid industrial development in Berlin at the end of the 19th and the beginning of the 20th century – attractive architectural style based on historical models and often reconstructed with modern elements.
+Activities also include visits to other architecturally interesting buildings, churches, embassies, former army barracks and art exhibitions.
 The visits usually take up to two hours and afterwards we chat for a while in a café or restaurant.

 Activities have included visits to the former Borsig Factory in Tegel, the industrial courtyards near Moritzplatz in Kreuzberg, the Oberbaum City in Friedrichshain, artists´ studios in Wedding, and a variety of other sites and recent exhibitions.

 The Exploring Berlin team concentrates on giving interested BIWC members a look at lesser known Berlin sites, such as small museums and well-hidden, interesting locations.
 GROSS BERLIN lends itself to this mission in that it is made up of many small villages, each of which has or had its own centre.
 In time, these many villages grew together and in 1920 were incorporated to form what we now know as GROSS BERLIN.
 Additionally, Exploring Berlin sometimes also offers the opportunity to take a detailed look at better-known attractions.
 We see Berlin as a treasure chest of a infinite number of places to explore.